mahdyar/git.io-extension/README.md

 ```
 git clone https://github.com/mahdyar/git.io-extension.git
 ```
-3. Go to `chrome://extensions/` and click on `Load unpacked` and load the extracted folder from previous step.
+3. Go to `chrome://extensions/` and click on `Load unpacked` and load the folder from previous step.